gamemanual0/gm0/source/docs/appendix/vendor-list.rst

   - AndyMark also sells NeveRest and NeveRest Sport motors, TileRunner, compliant, stealth, and mecanum wheels, as well as many other items.
 - `CopperState <https://www.copperstate.com/>`_

-  - Cheap vendor for fasteners/other hardare.
+  - Cheap vendor for fasteners/other hardware.
 - `eplastics <https://www.eplastics.com/>`_

   - Vendor for raw plastics, such as polycarbonate, acetal, HDPE, etc.